-Having access to all the digital resources you might need, no matter where you are or what sort of network connection you have, has become a way of life for most.
-Whether you’re a business sharing data with other businesses, or a traveler who needs to stay in touch at all times, access to resources is a given.
+Having access to all kinds of digital resources, no matter where you are or what sort of network connection you have, is a necessity in today’s connected world.
+Businesses need to share data with other businesses, and travelers need to stay in touch at all times.
+VPN protocols make secure, stable digital connections possible.

-While applications hosted in the public cloud go a long way towards making location a non-issue, many resources are hosted privately for reasons such as security and privacy.
+While applications hosted in the public cloud go a long way towards making location a non-issue, many resources are hosted privately for security and privacy.
 VPNs often facilitate access to these private resources, while VPN protocols determine how these resources travel between the VPN server and user’s device.

-A client-based VPN is a virtual private network created between a single user and a remote, or distant, network.
+A remote access VPN is a virtual private network created between a single user and a remote, or distant, network.
 This type of VPN is also known as a client-based or client-to-server VPN.

 In most scenarios, the user manually starts the VPN client and authenticates with a username and password.
 The client creates an encrypted tunnel between the user’s computer and the remote network.
 The user then has access to the remote network via the encrypted tunnel.